bytebase/bytebase.com/content/changelog/bytebase-2-8-0.md

 ## 📰 Fresh off the press

 - NEW video tutorial: [Change Workflow](https://youtu.be/RYMuX3rgPbE?si=GA0sWW1DDtQBOkuu).
-Learn how developers and DBAs collaborate to review and deploy database changes.
+Learn how developers and DBAs collaborate to review and deploy database changes in Bytebase.
 - Traditional SQL clients like pgAdmin, MySQL Workbench, and DataGrip have been around for a long time.
 If you're looking for something new, here are a few alternatives in 2023:
     - [Top DataGrip Alternatives 2023](/blog/top-datagrip-alternative/)
     - [Top MySQL Workbench Alternatives 2023](/blog/top-mysql-workbench-alternative/)